William Henry Harrison 1840 presidential campaign: William Henry Harrison and Tippecanoe

 William Henry Harrison was born on February 9, 1773, on Berkeley Plantation in Charles City County, Virginia.
 His father was the wealthy and influential Benjamin Harrison, a signer of the Declaration of Independence and Governor of Virginia.
 Houseguests at Berkeley while Harrison was a child included George Washington, Thomas Jefferson and Patrick Henry.
 Harrison was sent to Hampden-Sydney College in 1787, where he developed a lifelong interest in Roman history, and then to Philadelphia to learn medicine from Dr. Benjamin Rush, including study at the University of Pennsylvania.
+(Note: The only U.S. president to have been a student at Penn until Donald Trump in 2017.)

 Benjamin Harrison died in 1791.
 William Henry dropped the study of medicine and used Benjamin's connections with the Founding Fathers to get a commission in the Army.
 The seat of the federal government was then in Philadelphia, and President Washington granted him a commission.
 Harrison served under Mad Anthony Wayne, fighting against Native Americans in what is now western Ohio.
 He was promoted to captain and made commander of Fort Washington before returning to civilian life in 1798, disliking garrison duty.
 He was already seeking another position through his government connections, and the same year was appointed by President John Adams as secretary of the Northwest Territory.
 The following year, the territorial legislature narrowly elected him the territory's delegate to Congress.
 In 1800, the Indiana Territory was separated from the Northwest, and Harrison was made territorial governor by President Adams, a position he would hold for over a decade.
 Prior to taking office, he bought a large tract of land from his father-in-law, along the Ohio River at North Bend.
 When Harrison purchased it, there was a log cabin on the property, but by 1840 the structure had been absorbed into the mansion that stood there.